Arrow BOOK

 Overview

-The sacroiliac joints sit at the base of the spine and help transfer load between the upper body and the legs.
-Irritation or inflammation of these joints may cause pain felt in the lower back buttocks groin hips or thighs.
-Symptoms often worsen with standing walking climbing stairs or prolonged sitting.
+Sacroiliac joint block is a targeted treatment used when the sacroiliac joint is suspected to be the source of persistent low back or pelvic pain.
+The sacroiliac joints sit at the base of the spine and transfer load between the upper body and the legs.
+Irritation or inflammation in these joints may cause pain felt in the lower back, buttocks, groin, hips, or upper thighs.

-Sacroiliac joint pain can be difficult to diagnose because it may mimic disc or facet joint pain.
-Diagnostic sacroiliac joint blocks help confirm whether the joint is the primary source of symptoms.
-If a diagnostic block provides meaningful but temporary relief radiofrequency ablation may be considered to achieve longer lasting pain control.
+A diagnostic sacroiliac joint block can help confirm whether the joint is contributing to symptoms.
+If the block provides clear but temporary relief, radiofrequency ablation may be considered to provide longer lasting pain control.

-Sacroiliac joint block or ablation may be considered for people with
+Sacroiliac joint block or ablation may be considered for people with:

-• Pain that worsens with standing walking or climbing stairs
+• Pain that worsens with standing, walking, or climbing stairs

 • Pelvic or lower back pain following pregnancy